schnell18/dotfiles/README.md

 # Introduction

-Manage config files using [stow][1].
-The general procedure to enable stow-managed application config is:
+This project automates common development tools installation and configuration under MacOS and Linux (currently only Ubuntu is supported) by leveraging [stow][1].
+The general procedure to enable stow-managed tools is:

 - clone [dotfiles][3] project
 - change directory to `~/dotfiles` or whatever you see fit